lowRISC/lowrisc-site/content/docs/debug-v0.3/debugsession.md

 ### Minimally-invasive software debugging

-As introduced, lowRISC adds a software trace debugging technique that is minimally invasive by only adding a few cycles each time called without stalling the system.
+As introduced, lowRISC adds a software trace debugging technique that is minimally invasive by only adding a few cycles each time it is called without stalling the system.

 The code `trace.c` from the examples emits four of such events: